 - A prayerful considering and promising of at least a couple of years of faithful maintaining of the MyBible localization, to support releasing of new MyBible versions.

-Existing MyBible localizations are created by
+Existing MyBible localizations are maintained by:

 - Anthony Aquino (Brazilia) - Portuguese

 - David Delma (Burkina Faso) - French, Mossi